JPYang123/Speech2Text/README.md

 - **Text Translation & Improvement** – Translate the transcription into different languages or improve the wording using GPT models (`SpeechViewModel.swift` lines 92‑151).
 - **Custom Corrections** – Maintain a list of user‑defined correction pairs stored in JSON.
 Managed in `CorrectionManager.swift`.
 - **Clipboard Copy** – The Copy button places the processed text on the clipboard for easy sharing.
+- **Text to Speech** – Listen to results with the built-in **Speak** option using either Apple's system voices or OpenAI's TTS API.
 - **Temperature Control** – Adjust the OpenAI response creativity from the Settings screen.
-- **UI** – A SwiftUI interface with text boxes, waveform visualization and buttons for recording, translating, improving and managing corrections (`ContentView.swift`).
+- **UI** – A SwiftUI interface with text boxes, waveform visualization and buttons for recording, translating, improving, speaking and managing corrections (`ContentView.swift`).
 - **Onboarding** – A short animated guide explains the main actions.
 It shows automatically on first launch and can be replayed from **Settings > Quick Guide** (`OnboardingView.swift`).

 ## Project Structure